 The best form of defense in this case, is prevention.
-That comes in the form of 256-bit encryption, which is one of the most secure connections possible used by government agencies around the world.
+That comes in the form of 256-bit encryption, which is one of the most secure connections possible.
+It is so secure that it is used by government agencies around the world.

 Your encrypted tunnel gets sealed shut so that third-party sites, ISPs, and nefarious, shadowy organizations worthy of being the next Bond villain, can’t see what you’re up to.

 In addition, your privacy and anonymity is completely safe thanks to their ‘end-to-end’ connection.
 This includes when you switch from one IP to another (or another, or another) across PureVPN’s 80,000+ options.

 One of the things that I really liked about PureVPN is just how many features and options they offer their users.